 Even though I read a book about it and watched Saving Private Ryan I was still having a hard time connecting what I was seeing – a peaceful, serene looking piece of beach with that dreadful event.
-And if I had trouble coming to terms with it, how do you explain it to a six year old.
+And if I had trouble with trying to explain it to a six year old.
 But I don’t shy away from a challenge.

-I however stuck to the basics: due to some amazing ordinary people the bad guys were gone.
+We wanted the girls to know that there are real heroes, not just the ones she watches in Disney movies.
+But we stuck to the basics: due to some amazing ordinary people the bad guys were gone.

-2) I was always intrigued by history and especially the WWII.
-I was 12 when I stood at the monument to the Allies who embarked on this daring task from Portsmouth, UK and since then it has been my wish to see where they landed.
+I was always intrigued by history and especially the WWII.
+I was 12 when I stood at the monument to the Allies who embarked on this daring task from Portsmouth, UK.
+Since then it has been my wish to see where they landed.

-4) Even without the troubled history, which perhaps makes you look at this piece of land differently, it is still a beautiful place that is worth seeing.
+Even without the troubled history, which perhaps makes you look at this piece of land differently, it is still a beautiful place that is worth seeing.